James Gould Cozzens: Style and themes

 Philosophical in nature, his novels take place during the course of just a few days, exhibit little action, and explore a variety of concepts such as love, duty, racial sensitivities, and the law.
 Cozzens' novels disregarded modernist literary trends, and are characterized by the use of often unfamiliar, archaic words, traditional literary structures, and conservative themes.
 As a result, many contemporary critics regarded his work as old-fashioned or moralistic, and he was viciously attacked as a reactionary by his harshest critics.

 His prose is crafted meticulously and has an objective, clinical tone and subtle, dry humor.
 His work is at times complex, using multi-level layering and double voicing as narrative techniques for expressing viewpoint.
 The main characters of his books are primarily professional, middle-class white men — assistant district attorney Abner Coates in The Just and the Unjust, doctor George Bull in The Last Adam, Episcopal priest Ernest Cudlipp in Men and Brethren, Col. Norman Ross in Guard of Honor, and lawyer Arthur Winner in By Love Possessed, for example — who confront issues such as duty and ethics in their careers while attempting to reconcile these principles with the emotional demands of their personal lives, usually by compromising their principles.
 In almost every instance, they are based on persons he observed in his own experience.

-Cozzens once said, "I have no theme except that people get a very raw deal from life."